The Defiant Ones (TV series): Release

 The documentary aired on HBO on four consecutive nights from July 9 to July 12, 2017, and was also made available in its entirety for streaming on Blu-ray.
 The DVD/Blu-ray release was eventually pressed by Universal Pictures Home Entertainment.
 It was given a TV-MA rating, meaning that it may be unsuitable for children under the age of 17.

 On February 9, 2018, Netflix announced it had acquired the exclusive distribution rights to the series in all territories outside of the United States and Canada.
 The streaming service premiered the series in their acquired territories on March 23, 2018, listing it under their "Netflix Original Series" banner.

 Soundtrack

 The soundtrack to the documentary was released on Interscope Records, under license from Universal Music Enterprises.

-Editing

-Critics have praised the limited series for its groundbreaking picture editing by Doug Pray and Lasse Järvi.
-Aside from its “fast pace and entertaining design,” the series has been noted especially for its editorial use of reaction shots, where interviewees appear to be silently engaged, as dialogue plays underneath, a technique they named “The Empathy Cut.”

 Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, 100% of 25 critics' reviews are positive.
+The website's consensus reads: "The Defiant Ones is a compelling, comprehensive portrait of two visionaries that illuminates both their colorful pasts and their historic influence on the music industry."
+On Metacritic the film has a weighted average score of 76 out of 100 based on 12 critics, indicating "generally favorable" reviews.